 This is another stroller that is small enough to go on board the plane as hand luggage and can be easily folded with one hand if you are jumping on and off buses and trains or up and down steps.

 It has a solid feel to it thanks to the large back tyres and suspension that provide a smooth ride even over cobblestones.
 You get a really good UPF 50 sun canopy, good sized storage basket and an adjustable leg rest for the ultimate comfortable ride for your little one.

 This can be used from birth with the newborn kit that converts this into a pram style transporter.
 It is at an additional cost but this is a stroller that is good enough to be used as your main stroller rather than one just for going away.
-For more details on the Ergobaby Metro Stroller, please click here.
+Click here to read our in-depth review of the Ergobaby Metro Stroller.

 - Light, compact and high quality